-FALL 2024: Foundational Learning Online: "Fundamentals of Public Advocacy for Informed Citizens" is a free, noncredit online course.
+SUMMER 2025: Foundational Learning Online: "Fundamentals of Public Advocacy for Informed Citizens" is a free, noncredit online course.
 Learners go at their own pace and earn a credential upon completion.

 Developed by the Jack D. Gordon Institute for Public Policy, the course teaches how to interact with policymakers at all levels of government.
 Learners acquire an understanding of the different levels; which to contact regarding specific issues; how to effectively communicate positions; how to develop relationships with elected officials and staff; and how to advocate for positions and outcomes.
-This Fall experience will be taught by FIU alumna and former State Senator Anitere Flores.